energywebfoundation/origin/docs/traceability/packages/issuer-api.md

 ```
 [source](https://github.com/energywebfoundation/origin/blob/db84284d244bdef13496ea2c647a30816a0bf0a9/packages/traceability/issuer-api/src/pods/blockchain/blockchain-properties.entity.ts#L34)

-The blockchain facades use the wrap method to create new instances of smart contracts:
+The blockchain facades use the wrap method to create new instances of smart contracts when the certificate is created:

 ```
         if (!isPrivate) {